-This accessibility statement applies to https://getintoteaching.education.gov.uk/
+This accessibility statement applies to the Get into Teaching website.

 This website is run by the Department for Education.
 We want as many people as possible to be able to use this website.

 - change colours, contrast levels and fonts